-This article will briefly introduce what you need to know about the GTS and the benefits it could provide to your company.
+This article will briefly introduce what you need to know about the Global Talent Stream and the benefits it could provide to your company.
 If you'd like to learn more, feel free to reach out and I'd be happy to go into further detail.

 The Global Talent Stream — Key Facts

-The GTS is a 2-year pilot program that provides eligible Canadian companies a way to hire foreign tech talent in as little as 3–4 weeks for 80% of applications.
+The Global Talent Stream is a 2-year pilot program that provides eligible Canadian companies a way to hire foreign tech talent in as little as 3–4 weeks for 80% of applications.
 Here are the 3 most important things to know: